PARC-Robotics/PARC2025-Engineers-League-Phase2/README.md

 git clone https://github.com/PARC-Robotics/PARC2025-Engineers-League-Phase2.git
 ```

-## Commands to enable display on your
+## Commands to enable GUI use on your PC

 To be able to use a graphical user interface (GUI), like `RViz`, on your host machine when you run `RViz` in the container, execute the following commands on your host machine NOT in the container: